Geolives/java-notion-render/README.md

 Install with Gradle :
 ```
-implementation 'be.doubotis.notion:notion-render:1.5'
+implementation 'be.doubotis.notion:lib-notion-render:1.13-java11'
 ```

 ## Basic usage

-First, we need to retreive a `NotionRecordMap` based on a JSON file.
+First, we need to retreive a `Page` based on a JSON file.

 ```
 File f = new File("<Your filepath>" + pageId.replace("-", "") + ".json");
-ObjectMapper om = new ObjectMapper();
+ObjectMapper om = NotionUtils.getNotionMapper();
-NotionRecordMap nrm = om.readValue(f, NotionRecordMap.class);
+Page page = om.readValue(f, Page.class);
-Map<String, NotionBlock> blocks = nrm.getBlocks();
+Map<String, Block> blocks = page.getChildrenMap();
 ```

-Then, we can ask for a rendering of the blocks.
+Then, we can ask for a rendering of the blocks into a PrintWriter.
 ```
-PrintWriter pw = response.getWriter();
+PrintWriter pw;

 // Render the blocks.
 BlockRenderFactory factory = new NotionThemeFactory();
-factory.printHTMLContent(pw, blocks);
+factory.printHTMLContent(pw, page);
 ```

 ### Console App to output Pdf file